bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/doc/docusaurus/docs/basics.md

             .createBigraph();
 }
 ```
-The example shows how to add two nodes ("User" and "Computer") under the same root twice,
+The example shows how to add two nodes ("User" and "Computer") under the same root (we do it twice)
 and how to link all to the same _outer name_ with the label "login".
 The bigraph is illustrated below.

 Note that the method `addChild` will throw an `InvalidConnectionException`
-if the node cannot be connected to the outer name.
+if the node cannot be connected to the outer name (because of its arity specified by the
+signature).